richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 Fisher further developed GIS, which spun off a number of computer applications and integrated mapping systems, including tools such as SYMAP (Synagraphic Mapping and Analysis Program), with the ability to print contour maps on a line printer.13[1-2]

+Fisher’s pioneering ideas, in turn, inspired Jack Dangermond, then research assistant at the lab from 1968 to 1969, to put these ideas to practical use.
+Dangermond’s start-up company, ESRI (Environmental Systems Research Institute), was founded in 1969, focusing on software for land use analysis.14[1-2]

+In the early 1970s, computation in landscape architecture focused primarily on a two-dimensional understanding of data and mapping overlay.
+It was not until the late 1970s that three-dimensional computation expanded,[1-2]

 * 复杂系统（complex system）

 * 算法（algorithm）